 - Is it above the level of the road (preferred) or below it?

 - Will it need additional excavation to get a flat site for the house?

 - Is there any danger of flooding?
 (I used to work in drainage so have seen a lot of houses flooded and am very careful about this).

 - Are the adjoining houses going to be Owner Occupier or Rented Out?

 In order to make a choice within a reasonable time scale most people will have to compromise.

-For example our current house is West facing at the end of a court, it has a great view westwards, but gets lots of passing foot traffic.
+For example our last new house is West facing at the end of a court, it has a good view westwards, but gets lots of passing foot traffic.
 It’s a very wide block, 25m+, but below the street level at the front.

 For much more advice why not get a copy of THE GUIDE TO BUYING A BLOCK for only $4